raycast/extensions/extensions/gif-search/README.md

 ### Custom API Keys

 By default, this extension will download shared API keys for both services.
-If you wish to use your own API keys, you can sign up for a free developer account for Giphy at [https://developers.giphy.com](https://developers.giphy.com), or Tenor at [https://tenor.com/developer/keyregistration](https://tenor.com/developer/keyregistration), and provide those keys in the Command Preferences.
+If you wish to use your own API keys, you can sign up for a free developer account for GIPHY at [https://developers.giphy.com](https://developers.giphy.com), or Tenor at [https://tenor.com/developer/keyregistration](https://tenor.com/developer/keyregistration), and provide those keys in the Command Preferences.